Is Recording Conversations at Work Illegal in My State?

 - You could face a civil claim by an employer or co-worker if you make an unlawful recording

-What you can do to document workplace mistreatment is take detailed notes about what happens to you in the workplace.
-You can also save correspondence, such as emails, chats, letters, or text messages—but you should not record a co-worker or supervisor without consent.
-Consulting with an employment law attorney early on is also a smart move to ensure you are handling the dispute and collecting evidence effectively.
+What you can do to document workplace mistreatment is take detailed notes about what happens to you there.
+You can also save correspondence, such as emails, chats, letters, or text messages.
+However, you should not record a co-worker or supervisor without consent.
+Consult an employment law attorney early on to help you handle the dispute and collect evidence effectively.

 Find Experienced Legal Help

-If you have any specific questions about your legal rights or your legal options, reach out to an experienced employment and labor attorney for legal advice.
-A lawyer can help you take action to address the underlying issue without exposing yourself to serious legal liability by making an unlawful workplace recording.
-For more information, see our overview of employment and labor law.
+If you have any specific questions about the legality of workplace recordings, talk to an experienced employment attorney for legal advice.
+A lawyer can help you take action to address the underlying issue.
+An attorney can also protect you from serious legal liability by making an unlawful workplace recording.

 What do I do next?